-The senior day care worker advised that there had been no safeguarding incidents since the date of the last inspection.
+The senior day care worker advised that there had been one safeguarding incident since the date of the last inspection.
 The senior day care worker confirmed that no complaints were received since the date of the last inspection.
 We also reviewed the quality monitoring processes to ensure that these areas were routinely monitored as part of the service's bimonthly checks in line with Regulation 28 of The Day Care Setting Regulations (Northern Ireland) 2007.

 RQIA provided information to service users, staff and other stakeholders that will support feedback on the quality of service delivery.
 This included service user/relative questionnaires and a staff poster to enable the stakeholders to feedback to the RQIA.
-One service user/relative response was received and the respondent was very satisfied that care was safe, effective, compassionate and well led.
-Four staff responses were received within the timescale requested and the respondents were very satisfied that care was safe, effective, compassionate and well led.
+Two service user/relatives response were received and the respondents were very satisfied that care was safe, effective, compassionate and well led.
+Five staff responses were received within the timescale requested and the respondents were very satisfied that care was safe, effective, compassionate and well led.

-We would like to thank senior day care worker, service users, service users' representatives and staff for their support and co-operation throughout the inspection process.
+We would like to thank the manager, service users, service users' representatives and staff for their support and co-operation throughout the inspection process.